America's Anchorman is away and this is your undocumented anchorman, Mark Stein, sitting in.

 You're doing a great job.

-You got some uh mighty big shoes to fill there, Saturday.
+You got some mighty big shoes to fill there, sir.

-They're Godzilla-sized shoes, uh, and we do uh we do our best.
+They're Godzilla-sized shoes, and we do our best.

 Mark, let me just tell you, I do all the big work in New York City.

-I completed the AOL Towers, I did Yankee Stadium, I did Goldman Sass Headquarters, I did Seven World Trade and the Winter Garden, all started from scratch in the time where the Trade Center was destroyed.
+I completed the AOL Towers, I did Yankee Stadium, I did Goldman Sachs headquarters, I did Seven World Trade, and the Winter Garden.

-So here we are taking care of all these other perimeter projects, and we are letting the gigantic cemetery sit.
+So here we are taking care of all these other perimeter projects, and we are letting that gigantic cemetery sit.

-So I got together, all my nine eleven hot hats, and we started this this pledge.
+So I got together all my 9-11 hot hats, and we started this pledge.

-Uh this pledge just says none of us nine eleven hard hats will contribute to the building of that mosque in that location.
+This pledge just says none of us 9-11 hard hats will contribute to the building of that mosque in that location.

-And ever since I spoke with the big guy, I've gotten people all around the country from other countries as a matter of fact, giving pledges that they will not contribute any goods or so.
+And ever since I spoke with the big guy, I've gotten people all around the country from other countries, as a matter of fact, giving pledges that they will not contribute any goods or services.

-You know, you know, you should if maybe evolve that slightly.
+You know, you should maybe evolve that slightly.

 1-800-282-2882.